tripal/tripal_doc/docs/site_building/manage_page_display/embedded_formatter.rst

 Embedded Entity Formatter for Linker Fields
 ============================================

-This formatter would be available to all Linker Fields in Tripal Chado.
-It would allow the admin to configure the view mode they want to use and it would embed a rendered version of the linked entity using that entity_id and view mode.
+This formatter is available to all Linker Fields in Tripal Chado.
+It allows the admin to configure the view mode they want to use and it will embed a rendered version of the linked entity using that entity_id and view mode.

 Using the formatter
 ----------------------